maximbilan/iOS-Crosswords-Generator/README.md

 ---------------
 </pre>

-In this repository you can found sample of working the algorithm.
+In this repository you can found sample of working of this algorithm.
 Feel free.
 Happy coding!